vtex/vtex-courses/courses/service-course/04_clients-analytics/en.md

 ## About the clients

 Clients, on VTEX IO, are abstractions to other services.
 We tackle complexities when setting up an HTTP client, for example, so you can focus on the real value of your software.
-Whenever you need to setup a connection with an external API or another VTEX service, you should create a client!
+Whenever you need to set up a connection with an external API or another VTEX service, you should create a client!
 Some standard clients are already baked into VTEX IO, check them [here](https://github.com/vtex/node-vtex-api/blob/ccf4d8f8d3208007c4bfd558baf979df8d825af8/src/clients/IOClients.ts).

 If you already got to know more about IO services, you probably know that your implementation exports functions that receive a context object.
-These functions can be a resolver function to a GraphQL field, a middleware to an HTTP server or an event handler, and, in all of them, you receive a ctx (or however you wanna call it) object of type `Context`, and it is inside of `ctx.clients` where you’ll find each client.
+These functions can be a resolver function to a GraphQL field, a middleware to an HTTP server or an event handler, and, in all of them, you receive a `ctx` (or however you wanna call it) object of type `Context`, and it is inside of `ctx.clients` where you’ll find each client.

 It's possible to read more about clients concepts [on this document](https://www.notion.so/How-to-use-and-create-Clients-on-VTEX-IO-3598e97a761645e0befdac84a32f339d).